$7.50 Million in Sales Expected for aTyr Pharma, Inc. (NASDAQ:LIFE) This Quarter

-Wall Street analysts expect aTyr Pharma, Inc. (NASDAQ:LIFE) to announce $7.50 million in sales for the current quarter, Zacks reports.
-Two analysts have made estimates for aTyr Pharma’s earnings, with the highest sales estimate coming in at $10.00 million and the lowest estimate coming in at $5.00 million. aTyr Pharma posted sales of $2.05 million during the same quarter last year, which suggests a positive year-over-year growth rate of 265.9%.
-The company is scheduled to issue its next earnings results on Tuesday, March 22nd.
+Brokerages expect aTyr Pharma, Inc. (NASDAQ:LIFE) to post $7.50 million in sales for the current fiscal quarter, according to Zacks Investment Research.
+Two analysts have provided estimates for aTyr Pharma’s earnings, with the highest sales estimate coming in at $10.00 million and the lowest estimate coming in at $5.00 million. aTyr Pharma posted sales of $2.05 million during the same quarter last year, which suggests a positive year-over-year growth rate of 265.9%.
+The company is scheduled to announce its next earnings report on Tuesday, March 22nd.

-On average, analysts expect that aTyr Pharma will report full year sales of $7.50 million for the current fiscal year, with estimates ranging from $5.00 million to $10.00 million.
-For the next financial year, analysts anticipate that the business will report sales of $10.15 million, with estimates ranging from $8.00 million to $12.30 million.
-Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side research analysts that follow aTyr Pharma.
+According to Zacks, analysts expect that aTyr Pharma will report full year sales of $7.50 million for the current financial year, with estimates ranging from $5.00 million to $10.00 million.
+For the next financial year, analysts expect that the business will report sales of $10.15 million, with estimates ranging from $8.00 million to $12.30 million.
+Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side analysts that follow aTyr Pharma.

-aTyr Pharma (NASDAQ:LIFE) last issued its quarterly earnings data on Wednesday, November 10th.
-The biotechnology company reported ($0.42) earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.53) by $0.11.
-During the same period in the prior year, the company earned ($0.68) EPS.
+aTyr Pharma (NASDAQ:LIFE) last posted its quarterly earnings results on Wednesday, November 10th.
+The biotechnology company reported ($0.42) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.53) by $0.11.
+During the same period last year, the company earned ($0.68) EPS.

-A number of institutional investors have recently made changes to their positions in the business.
-FMR LLC grew its stake in aTyr Pharma by 5.8% in the second quarter.
-FMR LLC now owns 1,675,880 shares of the biotechnology company’s stock valued at $8,178,000 after acquiring an additional 91,196 shares during the period.
-VR Adviser LLC acquired a new stake in aTyr Pharma in the third quarter valued at approximately $14,210,000.
-Alyeska Investment Group L.P. grew its stake in aTyr Pharma by 29.6% in the second quarter.
-Alyeska Investment Group L.P. now owns 1,274,747 shares of the biotechnology company’s stock valued at $6,221,000 after acquiring an additional 291,153 shares during the period.
-Tang Capital Management LLC acquired a new stake in aTyr Pharma in the third quarter valued at approximately $10,110,000.
-Finally, Vanguard Group Inc. grew its stake in aTyr Pharma by 101.7% in the second quarter.
-Vanguard Group Inc. now owns 595,202 shares of the biotechnology company’s stock valued at $2,904,000 after acquiring an additional 300,097 shares during the period.
-72.04% of the stock is owned by hedge funds and other institutional investors.

 aTyr Pharma, Inc engages in the discovery and development of medicines based on novel immunological pathways.
 Its product pipeline include ATYR1923, ATYR2810, NRP2 mAbs, and AARS-1;DARS-1(3).
 The company was founded by Paul Schimmel, Xiang-Lei Yang and Bruce Beutler on September 8, 2005 and is headquartered in San Diego, CA.